Gwaun-Cae-Gurwen: History

 Gwaun-cae-Gurwen was a mining village in the west Wales anthracite district.
 There were six or seven pits in the early 1920s.

 Schools

 Ysgol Gynradd Gymraeg Gwauncaegurwen (Gwaun-cae-Gurwen Welsh Primary School) used to be on Heol y Dŵr (Water Street) which is where the Pwll y Wrach estate is based.
 It has since been moved to Heol Newydd (New Road), overlooking the village, and the former school transformed into a wood workshop.

 Secondary-age children in the area have the choice of going to Ysgol Gyfun Ystalyfera in Ystalyfera (for full Welsh-medium education), Ysgol Dyffryn Aman (for Welsh- and English-medium education), or Cwmtawe Community School (for English-medium education).

 Welsh language

-The Welsh Language Board reported in 2009 that 67.9% of the population of Gwaun-Cae-Gurwencan speak, read or write in Welsh.
+The Welsh Language Board reported in 2009 that 67.9% of the population of Gwaun-Cae-Gurwen can speak, read or write in Welsh.
 10–19 year olds were the group with the highest percentage of Welsh speakers.